Public key cryptography

 Encryption

 Every now and then you might want to have a private word with someone.
-Private in the sense that you can control who is following the conversation, excluding unwanted listeners, but not necessary hiding that the conversation is taking place.
-Technically speaking, this setting composes a secure channel.
-If you don't have control or cannot even estimate the number of people which can follow a conversation, this conversation uses an insecure channel.
+Private in the sense that you can control who is following the conversation, excluding unwanted listeners, but not necessarily hiding that the conversation is taking place.
+Technically speaking, this setting forms a secure channel.
+If you don't have control or can't even estimate the number of people who might be privy to a conversation, this conversation uses an insecure channel.

-Technically it's not exactly a new language which is used, but a new notation.
-The usual schemes contain methods like changing the alphabet and reordering the sequence of characters.
-Concrete schemes use an algorithm and a secret key to specify this notation.
+Technically, it's not exactly a new language which is used, but a transformation that renders a message unreadable (encryption), and a receiver can reverse the process to recover the original message (decryption).
+Naïve schemes use methods like changing the alphabet and reordering the sequence of characters.
+Stronger schemes use an algorithm and a secret key to achieve the same result.
 The algorithm itself is not secret.
 Certainly, keeping the algorithm secret makes an attack harder, but comes with drawbacks.
-Current algorithms are thoroughly scrutinized, so that their publication does not help an attacker.
+Current algorithms are public and thoroughly scrutinized; their publication does not help an attacker.

-Probably the biggest advantage with publicly available algorithms is that it can be reused for different secure channels, as its protective character lies completely within the secret key.
-Choosing a new secret gives you a new channel without sacrificing the protection of either the new channel or already existing ones.
+Probably the biggest advantage of a publicly available algorithm is that it can be reused for different secure channels, as its protective character lies completely within its secret key.
+Choosing a new secret gives you a new secure channel without sacrificing the protection of either the new channel or ones that already exist.

 Symmetric encryption

-Symmetric encryption uses the same secret key for encryption and decryption, decryption is simply done by repeating the steps of the encryption, but in reverse order - undoing what encryption did to the original text.
-The constrictions for designing an algorithm for symmetric encryption are usually not imposed by capabilities of CPUs, which means that contemporary algorithms are optimized for performance - symmetric encryption is fast.
+As its name suggests, symmetric encryption uses the same secret key for both encryption and decryption.
+Decryption is simply done by repeating the steps of the encryption in reverse order, undoing what encryption did to the original text.
+The constraints for designing an algorithm for symmetric encryption are usually not dependent on the capabilities of CPUs, which means that contemporary algorithms are optimized for performance—symmetric encryption is fast.

-Symmetric encryption however is not well suited for establishing a secure channel.
-This is not due to weak algorithms, but merely the fact that sender and receiver have to have the same secret key - and nobody else.
-This implies that for the exchange of that key a secure channel is needed - a hen and egg problem.
+Symmetric encryption is, however, not well suited for establishing a secure channel.
+This is not due to weak algorithms, but the simple fact that sender and receiver, and nobody else, must have the same secret key.
+This implies that for the exchange of that key, a secure channel is needed—a chicken-and-egg problem.

 Symmetric encryption is used where either a secret does not need to be shared (hard disk encryption, for instance), or where other effective ways exist for the exchange.